AcarardaX1/JakartaEE2projectsEcommerce-Validation/README.md

 For the 2nd Project(shoppee), It is basically tending on a E-Commerce website that having Cart, Item and CartItem(like a basket) to view the products and its' info(i.e. Name, quantity)

 I have used IDE for Apache NetBeans 25 version for writing and compiling the code.
+Plus, Linux Debian 12 selected as an Operating System.

 For its Front-End and HTML(as of xhtml file(s) ) part, I have utilized PrimeFaces/OmniFaces to make the JSF files more elaborted.